CGR-20/Fall2020_DGM1110_Portfolio-Website/README.md

 Environment: Ubuntu

-Project from UVU Fall 2017 CS 2420 that showcases different sort algorithms such as Insertion Sort, Quick Sort, and Shell Sort
+---

+Project from UVU Fall 2020 DGM 1110 that presents works created in the class via a personally design website using HTML and CSS

+---

 The entire project process can be run via shell in the command line by executing the following shell files in this order